Philosophical Implications of Content Moderation

 What is the extent of social media users’ right to communicate in the digital public sphere?
 When platforms suppress accounts, demote content, or remove it from feeds, do users have a rightful claim against such practices?
 If so, what are they owed, precisely?

-This project is informed by the blossoming political philosophical literature on the digital public sphere and recent First Amendment legal scholarship.
+This project is informed by the blossoming political philosophical literature on the digital public sphere.
 It is also nourished by discussions at PhilMod, an online speaker series I have founded and am currently organizing.

 Democratic Values and Algorithmic Recommendation